Firebase Hosting route 404 after deploy: 5 causes and fixes

 find dist -name 'about*' -type f

-# dist/about.html ← cleanUrls: true expected
+# dist/about.html ← pair with cleanUrls: true

-# dist/about/index.html ← trailingSlash: 'always' expected
+# dist/about/index.html ← pair with trailingSlash: true

-Framework outputs firebase.json
+Framework outputs firebase.json Live URL

 about.html cleanUrls: true, trailingSlash: false → /about

-about.html + redirect /about/ cleanUrls: true, trailingSlash: false → /about
+about.html + /about/ redirect cleanUrls: true, trailingSlash: false → /about

 about/index.html cleanUrls: false, trailingSlash: true → /about/